 3) Tee off at Junkyard Golf

 This is crazy golf on a whole new level, and in truly bizarre surroundings.
-There’s a trio of nine-hole courses to choose from at Junkyard Golf, intriguingly named Frank, Pedro and Helga.
-They feature a combination of obstacles including spa pools, UV lighting and even speed boats.
+There’s 4 nine-hole courses to choose from at Junkyard Golf, intriguingly named Pablo, Dirk, Gary and Bozo.
+They feature a combination of obstacles including disco balls, UV lighting and even speed boats.

 4) Eat dinner in the pitch black at Dans le Noir?

 If your French language skills have dimmed since schooldays, ‘Dans le Noir’ translates as ‘In the Dark’ – and dinner at this restaurant is one of London’s most talked-about food experiences.